- How long does processing of the preliminary application take in your office?

 - Do I have to be licensed a year before I can go to a particular state?

 - I can’t remember how many pre-licensure hours I had before I sat for the NAPLEX.

 - When do I have to mail the Official Application to the Board?

 NABP processes license transfer applications within four to six weeks.
 However, time may vary depending on the state of original licensure, whether or not discipline has ever been imposed on a license(s), and how many different pharmacist licenses an applicant holds.

-The fee to transfer your license is $350 for the first state and $50 for each additional state provided that you send the requests in at the same time.
-This means that you have to apply on the same application at the same time that you have applied for your first state.
-One state – $350, and $50 for each additional state.
-If the applicant wants to go to two states, send $400, three states, send $450, etc.
+The fee to transfer your license is $350 for the first state and $50 for each additional state, provided that you send the requests in at the same time.
+This means that you need to request the additional states at the same time that you are applying for your first state.
+Time extensions cost $50 each.

 Yes, we do accept company checks for licensure transfer payments.

 Please contact the board of pharmacy in the state you are seeking licensure for its individual state requirements.

 Most states require you to have a minimum of 1,500 internship hours before you can sit for the NAPLEX.
 Please contact your state board of pharmacy for the exact number of pre-licensure hours that you filed with the state board.